Barry Tourist Railway: History

-In 1979, the Butetown Historic Railway Society was formed in Cardiff, running a service along a short section of line from Cardiff Bute Road railway station northwards towards Queen St Station.
-Evicted by the Cardiff Bay Development Corporation, the company was offered a lease by the Vale of Glamorgan Council on Barry Island railway station, with financial aid from the Welsh Development Agency.
+In 1979, the Butetown Historic Railway Society was formed in Cardiff, running a service along a short section of the Taff Vale Railway line from Cardiff Bute Road railway station northwards towards Queen St Station.
+As plans for the redevelopment of parts of Cardiff by the Cardiff Bay Development Corporation became clearer, the site was required for other purposes, and the railway was asked to leave.
+The Vale of Glamorgan Council bought Barry Island railway station and the newly-formed Vale of Glamorgan Railway Company was offered a lease of it, with financial aid from the Welsh Development Agency.